 This is the reason for the blog.
 This stuff always eventually comes undone, typically in an embarrassingly public display of incompetence.
 The conspirators are both not clever enough to beat gravity and too dull to learn .
 These are the Peters and arseholes of your organisation, interested only in maintaining the illusion that their personal contribution is worth considerably more than the other people, at the sharp end of their conspiracy.

-The funniest one of these I ever found was an executive in league with an absolutely incompetent ‘business partner’, who left a trail of policy debris, like breadcrumbs of lies and misconduct, straight to his door.
+The funniest one of these I ever found was an executive – with way too much power and little accountability – in league with an absolutely incompetent ‘business partner’.
+They left a trail of policy debris, like breadcrumbs of lies and misconduct, straight to his door.
 It didn’t end well for either of them, particularly as it was the target of their conspiracy, who called me in.
 Yes policy allows for you to investigate upwards, typically called Raising Concerns or Whistleblowing and it’s designed specifically for this corner of your organisation.
 Incompetent but powerless people can’t sustain conspiracies, only the powerful can do that.

 There is only one guaranteed way out of a Conspiracy that avoids the gravity of an embarrassingly public display of incompetence, especially for those involving an incompetent conspirator.
 You have to extend your Conspiracy to include the target.